Starglancer/DogeNodes/README.md

 ## Features

  - Summary of total active nodes
- - Breakdown of nodes by country, block height, agent version and nextwork protocol
+ - Breakdown of nodes by country, block height, agent version and network protocol
  - Filterable list of all nodes
+ - Global map of filtered node location
  - Ability to select detailed status of any node
  - Monitoring of selected node status including pop up alerts and email alerts if any issues arise
  - Highly configurable behaviour including start with windows, minimize to tray and minimise on close